Four levels of Chinese Language Course offered

 How long will each course take?

-To view Extension Chinese courses schedule in 2020 Winter semester, please visit https://concordia.ab.ca/student-services/registrar/timetables/
+To view Extension Chinese courses scheduled for each semester, please visit https://concordia.ab.ca/student-services/registrar/timetables/

 These three courses are designed to give students a good command of spoken and written Chinese and an introduction to Chinese culture and civilization.
 Students will learn 150 characters and 150 vocabulary words in HSK Level 1 Chinese, and another 150 characters and 150 vocabulary words in HSK Level 2 Chinese.
 Students will learn another 300 characters and vocabulary words in HSK Level 3 Chinese.
 Students will learn another 600 characters and vocabulary words in HSK Level 4 Chinese.
 Students will learn how to type and recognize characters, rather than writing characters.
 It is much easier than you imagined!